isaacnmm/pestpolicy-hugo2XX/content/posts/tiny-red-ants-in-florida/index.md

 - Keeping the food containers air-tight will avoid attracting the ants with the scent while also avoiding spillage You should also screen or caulk any window, or baseboard cracks and holes that the ants might be using to forage in the house.
 ### 4. Fire Ants
-Some fire ant species that you'll find in Florida are red imported fire ant (RIFA) and the �Solenopsis Invicta Buren - all of which will be in the Port Saint Lucie and Stuart regions.
+Some fire ant species that you'll find in Florida are red imported fire ant (RIFA) and the Solenopsis Invicta Buren - all of which will be in the Port Saint Lucie and Stuart regions.
 - The fire ants (Red Imported species) came into Florida mainly from south and central America around the time when World War II concluded.
 The Fire ants will sting and bite especially when they've gathered in a crowd - they'll largely bite the feet.
 You'll notice that the ants are black or brown-colored with a dark abdomen.